Innovation

 The Coatings, Adhesives, Specialties segment (CAS) serves a large number of specialized industries.
 In the reporting year, we worked with our customers and partners to introduce significant innovations, focusing on efficiency, sustainability, and promoting our specialties.

 We again updated our product portfolio of innovative high-performance crosslinkers in the Ultra line.
 These products stand out due to their very low residual monomer content, thereby improving industrial hygiene.
-In addition, we participated in the Terminus research project sponsored by the EU’s Horizon 2020 program, which aims to make multi-material packaging available to the and therefore to enable higher-quality recycling of individual materials.
+In addition, we participated in the Terminus research project sponsored by the EU’s Horizon 2020 program, which aims to make multi-material packaging available to the circular economy and therefore to enable higher-quality recycling of individual materials.

 Moreover, the CAS segment launched a new precursor for low-emissions, aqueous polyurethane furniture coatings that significantly accelerates the drying process.
 An extensive life cycle analysis was conducted in cooperation with Hesse Lignal, Hamm (Germany).
 The carbon footprint of finishes using the water-based coatings was improved compared with previously available coatings.
 In fiscal 2020, we also continued to promote the use of biobased raw materials in our products to help conserve additional resources and improve the carbon footprint.
 For example, we developed a new crosslinking agent for coil coatings whose content is approximately 30% renewable.